 HTTPS, ICMP, multicast, and broadcast sessions are never load balanced and are always processed by the primary unit.
 IPS, Application Control, flow-based virus scanning, flow-based web filtering, flow-based DLP, flow-based email filtering, VoIP, IM, P2P, IPsec VPN, HTTPS, SSL VPN, HTTP multiplexing, SSL offloading, WAN optimization, explicit web proxy, and WCCP sessions are also always processed only by the primary unit.

 In addition to load balancing, active-active HA also provides the same session, device and link failover protection as active-passive HA.
 If the primary unit fails, a subordinate unit becomes the primary unit and resumes operating the cluster.

 Active-active HA also maintains as many load balanced sessions as possible after a failover by continuing to process the load balanced sessions that were being processed by the cluster units that are still operating.
-See Active-active HA subordinate units sessions can resume after a failover for more information.
+See Session failover (session-pickup) for more information.

 Load balancing schedules

 The load balancing schedule controls how the primary unit distributes packets to all cluster units.
 You can select from the following load balancing schedules.